ArchangeLillith/slots-project/README.md

           * A factory that can be called by the symbols creator
       * Stats dump file
           * A component file that can return the stats values if the user wishes.
+      *NO UI NEEDED
+          * This is all handled by React and how we add componenets to the main file.
+Eventually app.tsx will become our UI and call everything acting as the main UI
+          * We can handle different game modes here as well, adding checks for the game mode when we get there and only showing the game mode that's selected with (gamemode && <component>).
+We can then style all the different game modes, though watch for the canvas.
+We may need to extract and import that to each different game as the ID is what everything is based off of.

 <!-- QUESTIONS / THINGS TO SOLVE -->

 ## Questions

-- For ruins, when you get an item the first time should it pay out?
+- For ruins pick me game, when you get an item the first time should it pay out?
 Or do you just get the item?
   - I imagine it'd be a base for matching ruins and if you get a dupe it gives a small bonus, like 30 base +5 for dupe.
 - How do we structure the if then?
   - Maybe we could do a generic if then, saying `if (symbol === symbol) then ...`